 The Intervention Rooms at ABC Medical Center are among the most modern in Mexico, they have large spaces to work, they are fully equipped, and have the most modern technology for these procedures, including CARTO.

-This content is for informational purposes and does not replace any consultation with the specialist.
-At the ABC Medical Center’s Cardiovascular Clinics we can provide you with specialized care.
+At ABC Medical Center’s Cardiovascular Clinics, we can provide you with specialized care.
 Contact us!

 Dr. Manlio Fabio Márquez Murillo, Deputy Chief of Electrophysiology – ABC Medical Center